avasilkov/reddit_bot_yt_playlist_creator/README.md

 # Reddit bot yt playlists creator W.I.P
-Reddit bot, that finds all youtube video links in a subreddit and creates a youtube playlists.
+Reddit bot(requires [PRAW](https://github.com/praw-dev/praw), tested on Python3.5), that finds all youtube video links in a subreddit and creates a youtube playlists.
 Has oauth implemented as well.

 Here's example of bot_credentials.ini for oauth if you need to post or reply on reddit: